-"High unemployment is not the responsibility of Brussels or German politics...Italy has to (reform its labour market) as well.
+"High unemployment is not the responsibility of Brussels or German politics...Italy has to (reform its labor market) as well.
 To do nothing but moan is too easy."

 With less than seven months to go until federal elections in Germany, his comments drew criticism from the opposition.

-Joachim Poss, deputy parliamentary floor leader for the centre-left Social Democrats, said Bruederle and the FDP had "already contributed to the destabilisation of the euro zone" with their reservations about some of the bailout schemes.
+Joachim Poss, deputy parliamentary floor leader for the center-left Social Democrats, said Bruederle and the FDP had "already contributed to the destabilization of the euro zone" with their reservations about some of the bailout schemes.

 "Bruederle is disqualifying himself again for top political positions with such irresponsible comments on a possible euro-exit by Italy," said Poss.